Supplemental/Special Needs Estate Planning in Tennessee and South Carolina

 - Self-Settled Supplemental/Special Needs Trust: Generally created by a parent, grandparent or legal guardian using the child’s assets to fund the Trust (e.g., when the child receives a settlement from a personal injury lawsuit and will require lifelong care).
 If assets remain in the Trust after the child’s death, a payback to the state is required, but only to the extent the child receives public assistance benefits.

-Supplemental/Special Needs Trusts are a critical component of your estate planning if you have loved ones with disabilities for whom you wish to provide after your passing.
+Supplemental/Special Needs Trust Planning is a critical component of your estate planning if you have loved ones with disabilities for whom you wish to provide after your passing.
 Generally, Supplemental/Special Needs Trusts are either stand-alone trusts funded with separate assets (like life insurance) or they can be sub-trusts in existing living trusts.

 Supplemental/Special Needs Estate Planning Online Resource Center